 - Reviewing the IT inventory on a regular basis to assess applications, blocks and application templates that are live or in development and following naming conventions.

-- Complete the Low Code Solutions training pathway so they can move around the platform and understand terminology.
+- Complete the Low Code Solutions training pathway for Betty Blocks so they can move around the platform and understand terminology.

 - Understand that Betty Blocks utilizes constant delivery to make changes to the Betty Blocks platform and the Integrated Development Environment (IDE), where applications are developed.
 Organization Administrators should expect these changes and review communications sent by Betty Blocks and the Low Code Solutions service team regularly.